needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 To search for specific assets by tag or name in this sample, follow these steps:

 1. Select a project.
-2. In the search bar, type the keywords by which you want to search your assets and click **Search**.
+2. In the search bar, type the keywords by which you want to search your assets and select **Search**.
    </br>
    ![Screenshot of the created topic](images/search.png)

-> **Note**: While using the sdk, you will be able to build different and more complex queries.
+> **Note**: While using the SDK, you will be able to build different and more complex queries.
 For more information on asset search, see the [Search Assets manual](use-case-search-assets.md).

 #### Search prompts